m-cahill/ungar/docs/bridge_rediai.md

 Under the hood, this uses RediAI's `workflow_context` to capture metrics.
 If RediAI is not available, a dummy context is used so your code remains portable.

+### XAI & RewardLab Integration

+The training loop also supports advanced artifacts for Explainable AI (XAI) and Reward Decomposition.

+#### XAI Overlays
+When `record_overlays=True` is passed to the training function:
+1. An XAI overlay (attribution map) is generated for the final episode.
+2. It is serialized to JSON and attached as an artifact named `ungar_high_card_overlays.json`.
+3. This artifact can be visualized in RediAI dashboards.

+#### Reward Decomposition
+High Card Duel training automatically logs reward decomposition data:
+1. Each episode's reward is broken down into components (e.g., `win_loss`, `baseline`).
+2. This data is serialized to `ungar_reward_decomposition.json`.
+3. It enables granular analysis via RediAI's RewardLab tools.

 ### Running the Demo Workflow

 A demonstration workflow is provided in `bridge/examples/demo_rediai.py`.